-In compliance with the Campus Sex Crimes Prevention Act, the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, and the Higher Education Opportunity Act (HEOA), and all regulations issued by the U.S. Department of Education, Howard Community College (HCC) is required to disclose certain timely and annual information about campus crime, security policies and procedures, campus law enforcement policies , emergency response procedures, and registered sex offenders.
-HCC must publish an annual report by October 1 that contains three years of campus crime statistics and certain security policy statements.
+In compliance with the Campus Sex Crimes Prevention Act, the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, and the Higher Education Opportunity Act (HEOA), and all regulations issued by the U.S. Department of Education, Howard Community College (HCC) is required to disclose certain timely and annual information about campus crime, public safety policies and procedures, campus law enforcement policies , emergency response procedures, and registered sex offenders.
+HCC must publish an annual report by October 1 that contains three years of campus crime statistics and certain public safety policy statements.
 Howard Community College makes this report available to all students and employees on the college website at www.howardcc.edu/students/department_of_public_safety.

 The Campus Sex Crimes Prevention Act amends the Family Educational Rights and Privacy Act to clarify that nothing in that act may be construed to prohibit an educational institution from disclosing information provided to the institution concerning registered sex offenders.
 It further requires the United State Department of Education secretary of education to take appropriate steps to notify educational institutions that disclosure of this information is permitted.

 The sex offender registry for Maryland provides information on registered sex offenders enrolled or employed at all Maryland institutions of higher education.
 This information may be accessed via the internet at www.dpscs.state.md.us/sorSearch or on HCC’s website public safety page listed above.